Gay liberation: 1970s

 Some people say that [homosexuality] is the decadence of capitalism.
 I don't know if that is the case; I rather doubt it.
 But whatever the case is, we know that homosexuality is a fact that exists, and we must understand it in its purest form: that is, a person should have the freedom to use his body in whatever way he wants.

+This statement by Newton was revolutionary.
+There has been another black civil rights organization that saw gay and lesbians as another oppressed group in the United States during this decade.
+Newton recognized the same challenges that both oppressed groups face.
+He writes in his letter: